-Helen Shupla (1928-1985) is one of the few potters whose name has become synonymous with a particular style of pottery; 'the melon bowl.'
+Helen Shupla (1928-1985) is one of the few potters whose name has become synonymous with a particular pottery style; 'the melon bowl.'
 The ribs on her pieces are pushed out from the inside when the clay is wet.
 That is why there is often a slight turn to the ribs, as they are turned when she would twist her hand against the inside of the clay.
 As they are based on a natural form, they tend to have a very organic appearance.
-Her pottery was crafted in the traditional manner of harvesting local clay, hand coiling, shaping, and sanding, then polishing with a stone.
+Helen crafted her pottery in the traditional manner of harvesting local clay, hand coiling, shaping, sanding, and polishing with a stone.
 Helen used traditional methods of firing her works in an open fire.
-Her work can be found in museums such as the Heard Museum and the Denver Art Museum.
+You can find her work in museums such as the Heard Museum and the Denver Art Museum.
 She was also featured on the front cover of "Talking with the Clay."